 This post is not about the most familiar meaning of HAVE by itself, that of “possess” or “own”.
 For a special use of that, see 163.
 Ways of Naming Properties.
 Nor is there anything about the most familiar grammatical use: combination with a “past participle” verb to form the present perfect and past perfect tenses (see 52.
 Participles Placed Just After Their Noun).
 Instead, I wish to survey some less familiar uses of HAVE by itself and within larger grammatical constructions.
 The approach is similar to that with MAKE in the Guinlist post 141.
 Ways of Using MAKE.

 MEANINGS OF have USED BY ITSELF

 In this usage, HAVE is a “transitive” verb, which means it has its own “object”, usually a following noun (see 8.
 Object-Dropping Errors).
-Many of the particular nouns found after HAVE are so common there that the combination falls into the category of “collocation” (explained in the post 111.
-Words with Their Own Preposition).
-Some of the meanings of this use of HAVE are as far removed from that of “possession” as are some meanings of the related noun ending –’s (see 58.
+Some of the meanings of this kind of HAVE are as far removed from the basic “possession” one as are some meanings of the related noun ending –’s (see 58.
 Optional Apostrophe Endings).
-The following non-possession meanings of HAVE are common:

 1. “To Experience or Suffer”